-Alternative Resistance Training - How It Compares With Free Weights
+Alternative Resistance Training Compared To Free Weights

-alternative resistance trainingOver the past ten years, there seems to be a plethora of home gym devices that promise all the benefits of weight lifting, but instead of lifting actual weight, you're using what I like to call alternative resistance.
+Over the past ten years, there seems to be a plethora of home gym devices that promise all the benefits of weight lifting, but instead of lifting actual weight, you’re using what I like to call alternative resistance.

 Alternative resistance can be found in the form of stretchy (springs and elastic bands that offer resistance when stretched) and bendy (long composite rods or beams that offer resistance when bent).